Rishikaa07/CPU-Scheduling-Simulator/README.md

 A custom-designed 8-bit CPU simulation built using CircuitVerse, complete with a control unit, ALU, instruction set, memory interface, and microinstruction logic.
 This project simulates a basic Von Neumann architecture processor capable of executing a variety of low-level instructions.

 ### 📁 How to Use the .cv File
-To import and use the project locally on CircuitVerse:
+To import and use the project locally on CircuitVerse:<br>
 Visit the CircuitVerse Simulator.
 Click on Launch Simulator.
 Go to the Projects section.